marsolla/Raspberry-APRS-Weather-Submit/README.md

 # raspi-aprs-weather-submit for Raspberry Pi - ARM Platform.

-*LEGAL NOTICE*
+This code was inpired/copied from https://github.com/rhymeswithmogul/aprs-weather-submit and adapted to run over Raspberry Pi ARM Plataform.

+## Legal Notices

-*To use this app, you must be either: a licensed amateur radio operator, or a member of the Citizen Weather Observer Program in good standing.*
+To use this app, you *must* be either:
+1.  a licensed amateur radio operator, or
+2.  a member of the [Citizen Weather Observer Program](http://wxqa.com/) in good standing.

+Anyone can use this app to create [an APRS packet](http://www.aprs.org/doc/APRS101.PDF).
+However, to send it to the APRS-IS network, you must have an account on an APRS-IS IGate server, as well as an amateur radio license or CWOP identifier.

-This is a repository with minor adaptations to run on Raspberry Pi - ARM Platform, among the changes are:
+This is a repository with small adaptations to run on Raspberry Pi - ARM Platform, among the changes are:
-* Changing the argument menu in getopt_long function main.c (return 255 instead of -1)
+* Changing the return code comparison of the arguments menu in the getopt_long main.c function (return 255 instead of -1);
-* Safe use of strncat function calculating buffer value without overflow (aprs-wx.c)
+* Safe use of the strncat function calculating the buffer value without overflow (aprs-wx.c);
+* Removed temperature field from packet header and moved to weather data field;
+* Adjusted Agent Suppression Option logic;
-* Forced use mode APRS_IS, no longer optional - #define HAVE_APRSIS_SUPPORT 1 forever
+* APRS_IS, no longer optional - #define HAVE_APRSIS_SUPPORT 1 forever;

-To compile:
+## How to compile:

 ```console
 sudo apt install autoconf
 autoreconf -i